HowIsThisNotTaken/sourcebans-extended/README.md

 There are chat commands: /bring, /goto, /freeze, /unfreeze, /god, /ungod, /kill, /respawn, /strip.
 You can use names, steam name, steamid, or steamid64.

+You can also use the c menu to ban, kick, freeze, or view ban history!

 ### Shoutouts

 Lexi for allowing SourceBans to be a thing on gmod: https://forum.facepunch.com/gmodaddon/jiep/SourceBans-in-Lua/1/